The Student Organization Code of Conduct

 Once an allegation has been placed, an RSO will be invited to attend a Conduct Meeting with a Case Administrator.

 If the RSO accepts responsibility for the allegation(s), the Case Administrator will determine appropriate outcomes in accordance with the outcomes section of the Code.
 If the RSO denies responsibility for any or all of the allegations, the Case Administrator may first determine if it is more likely than not, based on the information at their disposal, that the RSO violated or attempted to violate the alleged prohibited behaviors.

 In cases where the Case Administrator determines that the RSO is not responsible for all allegations the process will end.

 In cases where the outcome includes loss of recognition or a suspension of activities, the RSO has the right to request an appeal.
 Instructions for submitting an appeal request, if applicable, will be provided in the outcome letter.
 Appeal requests must be submitted by 4 pm on the seventh calendar day following the delivery of the outcome letter.
 The appeal request must include:

 - The stated ground(s) for appeal (see below)

 - The intended outcome the appellant is requesting

 Appeals are not re-hearings.
 Appellate decisions are focused solely on the issues raised by the RSO in the appeal process.
 Outcomes of conduct meetings may be appealed on the following grounds:

-- To determine if a violation of the College’s procedures occurred that substantially impacted the original outcome.
+- To determine if a violation of the University procedures occurred that substantially impacted the original outcome.

 - To consider new information, unavailable at the time the original decision was made, that would have substantially altered the original outcome.
 Information reasonably available but not presented at an earlier stage of the process will not be considered.